-Note that as part of this fanciful set of circuits we have a new relay, CT ("coin test"), Its job is to determine if and when the initial coin deposit has been made, by looking for the ground then provided at the station through the coil of the coin relay.
+Note that as part of this fanciful set of circuits we have a new relay, CT ("coin test"), just as seen in an earlier protocol.
+Its job is to determine if and when the initial coin deposit has been made, by looking for the ground then provided at the station through the coil of the coin relay.
 At the moment, it has not.